IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Establishing  codes  of  conduct  for  public  officials  to  ensure  respect  for  the  principles of equality and non-discrimination CEDAW GR 28 - p.38

+Note: As there is no CEDAW equivalent, it is important that government officials receive training about men's rights.
+> Undertaking specific education and training programmes about the principles and provisions of the Convention directed to all Government agencies, public officials and, in particular, the legal profession and the judiciary.
+CEDAW GR 28 - p.38

 #### Public education and  Awareness raising
 States have an obligation to educate the public, including men and boys, about their human rights.